Ioan T. Morar

 Ioan T. Morar (/ro/; born April 13, 1956) is a Romanian journalist, poet, dramatist, novelist, literary and art critic, diplomat and civil society activist.
-He is a founding member of the satirical magazine Academia Caţavencu (to which he notably contributes art and culture reviews) and, since 2004, a senior editor for Cotidianul.
+He is a founding member of the satirical magazine Academia Cațavencu (to which he notably contributes art and culture reviews) and, since 2004, a senior editor for Cotidianul.
 An amateur actor in his youth, he was also a member of the comedy troupe Divertis from the mid-1980s to 1996.

 Biography

-Born in Şeitin, Arad County, Morar graduated as a valedictorian from the University of Timişoara's Faculty of Philology (Romanian-French section) in 1981.
-During the period, he became active in student theater groups — his troupe's performance in the 1981 adaptation of Vasile Alecsandri's comedy Sânziana și Pepelea won it first prize during a festival in Iaşi (the city where he also met with and joined Divertis).
+Born in Șeitin, Arad County, Morar graduated as a valedictorian from the University of Timișoara's Faculty of Philology (Romanian-French section) in 1981.
+During the period, he became active in student theater groups — his troupe's performance in the 1981 adaptation of Vasile Alecsandri's comedy Sânziana și Pepelea won it first prize during a festival in Iași (the city where he also met with and joined Divertis).

 Assigned to a teaching position in Lugoj, he sat on the editorial staff for the magazines Viața Studențească and Amfiteatru after 1987.
 He also began writing his first works of drama and poetry, and joined the Writers' Union.
 Morar's works, translated into several languages, won him the Writers' Union debut prize (1984, for Vara indiană) and its poetry prize (2000, for Șovăiala).

 Following the 1989 Revolution, he became a member of the Civic Alliance, while contributing to the newspaper Cuvântul.
 In 1990, Morar was employed by the national television station's Entertainment section and created several shows, but resigned the following year.

 He authored his debut novel Lindenfeld in 2006, to critical acclaim.
-A fresco of a Swabian locality in the Banat (see Lindenfeld, Caraş-Severin), it is considered a "Postmodern novel".
-Lindenfeld was awarded the prize for prose works by the newspaper Ziarul de Iaşi.
+A fresco of a Swabian locality in the Banat (see Lindenfeld, Caraș-Severin), it is considered a "Postmodern novel".
+Lindenfeld was awarded the prize for prose works by the newspaper Ziarul de Iași.